 16.2 An aluminium angle starter rail is positioned above the dpc.
-A double strip of sealant, or a single strip of expanding foam, is applied to the back of the angle face that is screwed to the wall at 600 mm centres (see Figure 7).
+A double strip of sealant, or a single strip of expanding foam, is applied to the back of the angle face that is screwed to the wall at 600 mm centres (see Figure 6).
 A similar seal is applied to the upper surface of the angle before the panel is positioned, starting from the corner of a wall.

-16.3 A factory-formed corner (see Figure 3) is placed vertically on the starter rail.
-Three fixings are drilled through the longest leg of the corner and two through the shortest leg, into the outer layer of sheathing board at the pre-located fixings positions.

-16.4 It is essential that protective collars are used with the screws, which are evenly spaced, and achieve an appropriate minimum embedment depth in a sound substrate.
-This may require the use of longer fixings if they have to bridge voids or other layers which may not provide adequate anchorage.

-16.5 Care should be taken neither to undertighten nor overtighten the screws.

-16.6 Panels are fixed in a similar manner through at least nine of the preformed fixing points (see Figure 8).
-Additional fixing points are used on each panel so that where wind loading and/or site pull-out tests indicate a greater fixing rate, the required additional fixings can be applied (see section 7).
+- 16.3 A factory-formed corner (see Figure 3) is placed vertically on the starter rail.
+Three fixings are drilled through the longest leg of the corner and two through the shortest leg, into the pre-located fixings positions. - 16.4 It is essential that only the appropriate length and type of screws and plugs are used, which are evenly spaced, and achieve an appropriate minimum embedment depth in a sound substrate.
+This may require the use of longer fixings if they have to bridge voids or other layers which may not provide adequate anchorage. - 16.5 Care should be taken neither to undertighten nor overtighten the screws. - 16.6 Panels are fixed in a similar manner through at least nine of the preformed fixing points (see Figure 7).
+Additional fixing points are used on each panel so that where wind loading and/or site pull-out test indicate a greater fixing rate, the required additional fixings can be applied (see section 6). - 16.7 Care should be taken to ensure that panels are applied flat and fully abut each other and brick courses align neatly.
+To seal the joints between panels, the recessed edge profile in the foam is filled with expanding foam, or later through the provided injection holes (see Figure 7).
+Once the expandable foam has been applied, the system should again be checked for flatness and re-tightened if necessary.

-Figure 8 Gebrik panel factory proposed fixing pattern and details
+Figure 7 Gebrik panel factory proposed fixing pattern and details